15 advantages of setting up a limited company

 A sole trader and his/her business is a single entity from a legal and tax point of view.

-6. Providing a professional image
+6. You can provide a professional image

 You are also likely to find that larger firms prefer to deal with incorporated businesses rather than sole traders.

-7. Protection for your company name
+7. Your company name is protected

 Once you register a company with Companies House, the company name is legally protected.

-No other business can use the same name as you, or anything deemed too similar.
+No other business can use the same name as you or anything deemed too similar.

 As a sole trader, someone else could trade under the same name as you, and you couldn’t do anything about it.

-This could damage your business, and in some cases, result in you having to go through the costly and time-consuming effort of changing the name of your business.
+This could damage your business and, in some cases, result in you having to go through the costly and time-consuming effort of changing the name of your business.

 8. Access to finance is easier